-Contrary to popular belief, working remotely is a pretty hard.
+Contrary to popular belief, working remotely is pretty hard.

-You still have to have an amazing output, but you have to do it at your own pace.
-Which is insanely tricky at time considering all the temptation around you.
+You still have to have amazing output, but you have to do it at your own pace.
+Which is insanely tricky at times considering all the temptation around you.
 Especially if you’re working from your house.

 If you’re just starting to work remotely, have been working remotely, or just taking a couple of days to work from home.
-These tips will help you become more productive at work.
+These tips will help you become hyper-productive at work.

 I know it sounds fun to work on your own and away from your office.
 But you still have to perform good, if not, better than your usual standard.

 So whether you’re working from home, at a coffee shop, or a shared space, just make sure to have a location that will allow you to work at your best.